December 17th, 2025 to January 23rd, 2026

 In her second solo exhibition at the Drawing Room, Paris-born, Berlin-based artist Maya

 Schweizer presents her latest video Errant Gestures in a film installation.
-In her eight-minute film,
+In her eight-minute

 Schweizer shows a selection of intentional and unintentional movements in sound and image that